 STOP all static stretching for the neck.
 This does not help!
 All neck movement should be kept fluid and dynamic which was not the advice all the crappy gyms near me shared.
 Intuflow is the best system I have found to work the neck and surrounding areas.
-Intuflow is basically dynamic mobility movements.
+Intuflow is dynamic mobility movements.
 You start with simple, linear movements, proceed to circular, then figure-8 (both planes and both directions), then finally clover leaf motions.
 You take all movements to the tension, NOT through it!
 Working through pain sends a negative feedback signal to the brain, which causes a guarding reflex on subsequent sessions.
-It’s fine to work through tightness, slight discomfort, but never through pain.
+It’s okay to work through tightness, slight discomfort, but never through the pain.
 It may take a year or more to build up to figure-8 motions, but diligent practice and consistently shaving off the tension will reap huge rewards.

-So here are my top 5 exercises (which actually works out to be much more, and things other than exercise) so find a gym near you and get to work!
+So here are my top 5 exercises (which works out to be much more, and things other than exercise) so find a gym near you and get to work!